 For the preponderance of the era of interest, it was the universal policy of telephone companies (both Bell Telephone System and non-Bell) that only the telephone company could provide the telephone set(s) on a customer's line.
 This applied as well to coin telephones, and the technical working of the coin telephone system depended on an intimate and parochial collaboration of the coin telephones with the telephone company central office equipment.
-(This is the situation I will discuss.)
+(This is the situation I will discuss here, and my use of "traditional" in the title of this article is meant to refer to coin telephones of this situation.)